Quick Reference

 Subquery in FROM

-Use a query as a temporary table (derived table).
+Use a query as a temporary table (a derived table).

 SELECT * FROM (